Northern giraffe: Distribution and habitat

 Northern giraffes live in savannahs, shrublands, and woodlands.
-After numerous local extinctions, Northern giraffes are the least numerous giraffe species, and the most endangered.
-In East Africa, they are mostly found in Kenya and southwestern Ethiopia, and rarely in northeastern Democratic Republic of the Congo and South Sudan.
-In Central Africa, there are about 2,000 in the Central African Republic, Chad and Cameroon.
-Once widespread in West Africa, a few hundred Northern giraffes are confined in the Dosso Reserve of Kouré, Niger.
+After numerous local extinctions, northern giraffes are the least numerous giraffe species, and the most endangered.
+In East Africa, Nubian giraffes are mostly found in Kenya, Uganda and southwestern Ethiopia, and South Sudan. in Uganda the Uganda Wildlife Authority aided by the Giraffe Conservation Foundation, have moved Nubian giraffes to Kidepo National Park to reinforce and secure the population there, reintroduced Nubian giraffes to Pian Upe Wildlife Reserve, moved them to the south side of the Nile in Murchison Falls National Park, and introduced them to Lake Mburo National Park.
+In Central Africa, there are almost 2,400 Kordofan giraffes in the Central African Republic, Chad, Cameroon and a small but growing population in Garamba National Park in northeastern Democratic Republic of the Congo.
+Once widespread in West Africa, just one population of a few hundred West African giraffes was confined to the Dosso Reserve of Kouré and surrounding area known as the Giraffe Zone in Niger, in 2018, eight giraffes were reintroduced to the Gadabedji Reserve in central Niger, by the Giraffe Conservation Foundation and Sahara Conservation Fund, a further four were moved in 2022, a dangerous undertaking, given the dire security situation in the Kouré Region, this has created a second population of West African giraffes.
 They are isolated in South Sudan, Kenya, Chad and Niger.
 They commonly live both in and outside of protected areas.

 The earliest ranges of the Northern giraffes were in Chad during the late Pliocene.
 Once abundant in North Africa, they lived in Algeria from the early Pleistocene during the Quaternary period.
 They lived in Morocco, Libya and Egypt until their extinction there around AD 600, as the drying climate of the Sahara made conditions impossible for giraffes.
 Giraffe bones and fossils have been found across these countries.